-In accordance with regulatory requirements, CNP Assurances and its subsidiaries determine at the end of each reporting period whether there is any indication that the asset may be impaired.
+In accordance with regulatory requirements, the Group determines at the end of each reporting period whether there is any indication that the asset may be impaired.
 Where appropriate, the asset's recoverable amount is estimated.

 No impairment losses were recognised on distribution agreements at 31 December 2023.